Mideast on alert after Iran fires missiles at U.S. forces

-TEL AVIV — Countries across the Middle East were on alert Wednesday after Iran fired missiles at bases housing American forces in Iraq in retaliation for the killing of a top general.
+TEL AVIV — Countries across the Middle East were on alert Wednesday after Iran fired missiles at bases housing American forces in Iraq in retaliation for the killing of its top general.

 The scramble to contain the violence came amid a significant worsening of tensions in the volatile region.